 Stay with me.
 You’ll see.

-Surely you’ve purchased a supermarket “store-brand” product at some point in time.
-For example, instead of Lucky Charms cereal you might’ve picked up something like “Marshmallow Mates” or “Magic Stars.”
-Well if you think about it, that’s essentially how the Wild Turkey label started – a store-brand whiskey.
+Surely you’ve purchased a supermarket’s store-brand product at some point in time.
+For example, instead of Lucky Charms cereal you might’ve purchased “Marshmallow Mates” or “Magic Stars.”
+Essentially, that’s how Wild Turkey started – as a store-branded whiskey.

-While distributing spirits of various labels was certainly lucrative post-Prohibition, Austin, Nichols & Co. needed a house brand whiskey to garner profits and meet the rising demand for Kentucky straight bourbon.
-And so about 1940, on a company hunting trip in South Carolina (so the story goes), Wild Turkey Bourbon Whiskey was conceived.
-We’ve all heard the tale many times before, but in my mind it’s nothing compared to the story I’m telling you now.
+While distributing spirits of various labels was certainly lucrative post-Prohibition, Austin, Nichols & Co. needed a house-brand whiskey to garner profits and meet the rising demand for Kentucky straight bourbon.
+The story goes that in the late 1930s, on a company hunting trip in South Carolina, Wild Turkey Bourbon was conceived.
+We’ve heard the tale many times, but in my mind it’s nothing compared to the story I’m telling you now.

 Remember, stay with me.

-So tell me this – what do you think of when you sip Wild Turkey 101?
+What do you think of when you sip Wild Turkey 101?
 Do you think of a grocery wholesaler?
 Do you consider yourself sipping a distributor’s house label?
 No. You think Wild Turkey.
 You think Russell.
 And that’s because Jimmy Russell, through strong leadership and uncompromising craftsmanship, made Wild Turkey the household name it is today.
-Sure, Austin, Nichols & Co., Pernod Ricard, and Campari all made considerable financial investments over the years.
-But Jimmy changed the brand forever.
+Sure, Austin, Nichols & Co., Pernod Ricard, and Campari all made considerable financial investments over the years, but Jimmy changed the brand forever.
 Without Jimmy Russell I’d argue that Wild Turkey would likely be a dead label.
-Hell, I’m sure it would be.
-It’s a quirky name that’s struggled against misinformation and misconception for years – but – it’s undeniably delicious and unfailingly reliable.
+Hell, I’m almost certain it would be.
+It’s a quirky name that’s struggled against misconceptions for years.
+Yet, it’s delicious and unfailingly reliable.
 We buy Wild Turkey because it tastes good – because it’s of high quality – and we have Jimmy Russell to thank for that.

 Wild Turkey 101 (abt 1972) – KSBW at 50.5% ABV – aged at least 8 years – bottled by the Austin, Nichols Distilling Co., Lawrenceburg, KY